docker-archive/docker-ce/components/cli/docs/deprecated.md

 **Removed In Release: [v1.12.0](https://github.com/docker/docker/releases/tag/v1.12.0)**

 To make tagging consistent across the various `docker` commands, the `-f` flag on the `docker tag` command is deprecated.
-It is not longer necessary to specify `-f` to move a tag from one image to another.
+It is no longer necessary to specify `-f` to move a tag from one image to another.
 Nor will `docker` generate an error if the `-f` flag is missing and the specified tag is already in use.

 ### HostConfig at API container start
 **Deprecated In Release: [v1.10.0](https://github.com/docker/docker/releases/tag/v1.10.0)**